fabien-roquet/polyTEOS/README.md

 More details on these approximations of the TEOS-10 equation of state are available in Roquet et al. (2016).

-Reference: Roquet, F., Madec, G., McDougall, T. J., and Barker, P. M., 2015.
+**Reference:** Roquet, F., Madec, G., McDougall, T. J., and Barker, P. M., 2015.
 Accurate polynomial expressions for the density and specific volume of seawater using the TEOS-10 standard.
 Ocean Modelling, 90:29-43.

-Calculates in-situ density from Absolute Salinity, Conservative Temperature and pressure, using the computationally-efficient 55-term polynomial expression for density (Roquet et al., 2014).

-Note that the 55-term equation has been fitted in a restricted range of parameter space, and is most accurate inside the "oceanographic funnel" described in McDougall et al. (2003).
-The GSW library function "gsw_infunnel(SA,CT,p)" is available to be used if one wants to test if some of one's data lies outside this "funnel".
+## Fortran code

+The file `polyTEOS10_bsq.F90` includes fortran procedures to compute in-situ density, thermal expansion and haline contraction coefficients.
+It also provides an approximation to convert conservative temperature into potential temperature, useful in ocean models to compute air-sea fluxes.

+We propose only the **polyTEOS10_bsq** approximation in Fortran, as this is the one that is generally most well suited for most ocean models.
+Note that the ocean model [NEMO](http://www.nemo-ocean.eu/) uses this equation of state as the standard since version 3.6.

+A fortran version of **polyTEOS10_75t** is also available as part of the standard [TEOS-10 package](http://www.teos-10.org/software.html).

+## Python code

+The four versions of polyTEOS10 are coded in the python script `polyTEOS10.py`.

+## Matlab code

+Each version of polyTEOS10 is also distributed for Matlab:
+* `polyTEOS10_bsq.m`
+* `polyTEOS10_55t.m`
+* `polyTEOS10_75t.m`
+* `polyTEOS10_stif.m`

+## Contributors

+Fabien Roquet (Department of Meteorology at Stockholm University).
+More information on the author on his [personal webpage](http://www.su.se/profiles/froqu)

+## License

+This software is distributed under the terms of the GNU GENERAL PUBLIC LICENSE v3.
+The GNU General Public License is a free, copyleft license for software and other kinds of works.